madebybo/mr.bo-co/site/content/work/mCommerce.md

 ---
 title: mCommerce <br> research
-subtitle: How do people shop on mobile?
+subtitle: "A deeper dive into the inevitably simple question: How do people shop on mobile?"
 code: mcommerce
 type: work
 images: